aaaddress1/PykemonGo/README.md

 Although there're a lot of Python API for developers in Github, you still feel difficult to find a project to use without thinking when you're looking for a python bot.

-So I make a easy python script of PokémonGo bot, you can build your bot easily on macOS, Linux, Ubuntu, etc. (I am not sure how this python works on Windows)
+So I make a easy python script of PokémonGo bot, you can build your bot easily on macOS, Linux, Ubuntu, etc. (I am not sure how Python works on Windows)

 ### How To Use